SHARON TOWNSHIP POLICE DEPARTMENT

-Currently, the police department has one full-time opening and three part-time openings.
+Currently, the police department has two full-time openings and three part-time openings.

 The department requires the candidate PHQ.
 You can access the questionnaire through your candidate account.
 NTN suggests completing the PHQ as soon as possible so there is not a delay in your process.